dmuth/SeptaStats/README.md

 - `backup`: Make regular backups of train data to AWS S3

+## Development

+How to run the `backup` script in the foreground for development:
+`docker-compose kill backup && docker-compose rm -f backup && docker-compose build backup && docker-compose up backup`

 ## Exporting Data

 The Spunk Index is written to `splunk-data/`, so that when the container is restarted, no data is lost.